tytydraco/yessleep/out/Strings_Part_II.md

 Dad already left for the woods with his buddies, Colleen’s husband among them.
 Mom told me that Colleen had a bad fall at the Kinseys and busted her shoulder pretty bad.

 “She was really embarrassed.
 Has it wrapped up right now,” Mom said.
-“She was meeting them for a job as their sister.
+“She was meeting them for a job as their sitter.
 I’m glad they’re following through on that.”

 I wasn’t too comfortable with my mom’s explanation.
 I still think about Colleen’s face that I saw through the binoculars.
 Her smile so uncomfortable to look at.
 My mom said she seems fine but something must have happened.
 Something must be happening.